cerebro-data/external-docs/ClientIntegration.md

 ### Client libraries

 For all of the hadoop ecosystem tools, it is required to include the Cerebro client libraries.
-These libraries leverage the analystic tool's pluggable interfaces to communicate and handle the communication and data exchange with the Cerebro servers.
+These libraries leverage the analytic tool's pluggable interfaces to communicate and handle the communication and data exchange with the Cerebro servers.
 Depending on the analytics tool, this library can be provided in different ways.
 For example, it can be installed on a system wide class path, can be provided at the time